Frequently Asked Questions (FAQs)

 What is migraine?

 Symptoms can be different for everyone.
 Some people may have pain or discomfort, aphasia (trouble with speech), auras (including visual disturbance), be sensitive to light and sound, feel sick to their stomach, and/or vomit.
+For example, people with ocular migraine may experience vision loss and blind spots, while people with vestibular migraine may have their sense of balance affected.

 What is the difference between chronic and episodic migraine?